Web3-Builders-Alliance/convergence/README.md

 ## Features

-- **Prediction Polls:** Users can participate in prediction polls by making their own predictions for future events.
+- **Prediction Polls:** Users can create or participate in prediction polls by making their own predictions for future events.
 - **Scoring System:** The platform tracks users' prediction accuracy over time and assigns scores, giving higher weight to those with a proven track record.